-2. To ensure equality of opportunity for, and to eliminate prejudice and discrimination against, children with special educational needs and disabilities.
+2. To ensure equality of opportunity for, and to eliminate prejudice and discrimination against, children with SEND.

-3. To continually monitor the progress of all pupils, to identify needs as they arise and to provide support and early intervention.
+3. To continually monitor the progress of all pupils to identify needs as they arise and provide support and early intervention.

-4. To provide full access to the curriculum through differentiated planning by Class Teachers and support staff, as appropriate.
+4. To provide full access to the curriculum through differentiated planning by class teachers and support staff, as appropriate.